aldoiljazi2/Convention/CodingStyle.md

 }
 ```

+- Braces

-- Braces ALWAYS like this:
+Always like this:

 ```JavaScript
 if (condition) {
 }
 ```

-- Spaces like this:
+- Spaces

+Like this (not for identation):

 ```JavaScript
 var a = 0;